SideProjectSFY/gajiFE/docs/epics/epic-3-scenario-discovery-forking.md

 **Accepted Debt** (to be addressed post-MVP):

-- No ML-based recommendation engine (using popularity + quality score only)
+- No ML-based recommendation engine (using popularity metrics: likes, forks, conversations)
 - No collaborative filtering ("Users who forked X also forked Y")
 - No saved searches or followed books
 - No "Trending Timelines" real-time feed (using static sorting)